 Arts & Culture, economy, Environment, Issues, Recent Shows, Warren Olney »

 For years, the powerful developer AEG has been working to bring the NFL back to Los Angeles with a 76,000-seat stadium downtown.
 It appears that the wait is all over except for two more meetings by the Planning Commission this week and the City Council two weeks from now.
 LA Times columnist Jim Newton says, “If there are concessions left to get, now’s the time to get them…”

-Featured, Food, Headline, News, Recent Shows »
+Food, News, Recent Shows »

 Los Angeles is thought to be a city infatuated with the bright and shiny, the new and youthful.
 So, how to explain the King Eddy Saloon?

 This downtown-Los Angeles watering hole, on the corner of Los Angeles and 5th street, has been open and serving drinks for over 90 years.
 Over the decades, it has not only survived business booms and busts, but also Prohibition. …